ORO42/pixi-dom/README.md

 # Controlls

-Hold Spacebar then click and drag inside the canvas area to pan.
+- Hold Spacebar then click and drag inside the canvas area to pan.
+- Click+drag a DOM node to reposition it.

 # Install/Run